 On May 21, 2019, the Company entered into a joint venture with AV Hemp for the objective of outdoor cultivation of high percentage cannabidiol (CBD) hemp and CBD extraction in Colorado.
-The joint venture, AVGGH, planted 120 acres of hemp seed.
+The joint venture, AVGGH, has planted 120 acres of hemp seed and is currently evaluating the germination of the seeds at the location.
+Early results show that planting hemp by seed has a lower germination rate than expected, but management nonetheless I expects to reach its expected net CBD targets due to higher bio-mass yields than initially expected.

-On June 7, 2019, the Company entered into a grid loan agreement with AVGGH, whereby, as at September 30, 2019, the Company had contributed \$1,185 in the form of a grid loan to AVGGH.
-The grid loan has a maturity date of June 7, 2022 and will bear simple interest at the rate of 8% per annum, calculated monthly.
+On June 7, 2019, the Company entered into a grid loan agreement with AVGGH, whereby, as at June 30, 2019, the Company had contributed \$552 in the form of a grid loan to AVGGH.
+The grid loan has a maturity date of June 7, 2022, and will bear simple interest at the rate of 8% per annum, calculated monthly.